List of Coke Studio Pakistan episodes: Season 2 (2009) - Produced by Rohail Hyatt

-Season 3 (2010)
+Season 3 (2010) - Produced by Rohail Hyatt

 Coke Studio returned for its third series on 1 June 2010.
 Rohail Hyatt continued as the executive producer along with Umber Hyatt as the producer of the show.
 The production team included Naseer-ud-din Wasif as the technical manager, Zeeshan Parwez assisted by Adnan Malik on video production, Danial Hyatt on visual and animations and Selina Rashid with her firm Lotus as public relations.

 The third season also saw a change in the house band as Natasha De Souza was replaced by Sanam Saeed and Zoe Viccaji who joined Saba Shabbir on backing vocals.
 Sikander Mufti joined the crew on percussions with Babar Khanna and Zulfiq 'Shazee' Ahmed Khan.
 Asad Ahmed and Omran Shafique returned as guitarists along with Kamran Zafar on bass.
 Jaffar Ali Zaidi and Javed Iqbal stayed on keyboards and violin respectively whereas Gumby remained as the drummer of the show.

 This series also featured some well-known guest musicians which included, flutist Baqir Abbas, Sagar Veena player Noor Zehra and Sadiq Sameer playing the rubab.
 Also, the third season featured a return of Noori, Zeb and Haniya and Arieb Azhar, who were also part of second season of the show.
 The third season featured five episodes which are titled as Reason, Will, Conception, Form and Realisation, respectively.